MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/monetize-overview.md

 Here are some features you can integrate with the SaaS offer:

-* **In-app purchases**: Allow users to upgrade from a free to a paid version from within the app.
+* **In-app purchases**: Allow users to upgrade from a free to a paid version within the app.
 Whether your app is free or paid, in-app purchases can generate an ongoing revenue stream. </br>

 * **Test drive**: Allow users to test the end-to-end purchase experience of your app for a fixed time.
 Test drive and free trials are different, and you can provide one or both the features to the customers.</br>

 * **Microsoft license management**: Enable Microsoft to manage app licenses on your behalf that tracks and manages licenses from the Teams Store.
-For more information, see [Set up Microsoft license management](create-saas-offer.md#set-up-microsoft-license-management).
+For more information, see [Set up Microsoft license management](manage-third-party-apps-license.md#set-up-microsoft-license-management).

 Now that we know about the monetizing options and a SaaS offer, let's learn in detail on planning and publishing the SaaS offer for your app.